nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

    	In a multi-image build, this allows you to debug the source code of your application only.

 If you get an error that a tool or command cannot be found, first make sure that the tool is installed.
-If it is installed, verify that its location is correct in the PATH variable or, if applicable, in the SES settings.
+If it is installed, verify that its location is correct in the :envvar:`PATH` variable or, if applicable, in the SES settings.

 .. _gs_programming_cmd: